Updated: January 11, 2022

 - We’ve expanded our District Market To Go options to provide more variety, including re-heatable, pre-packaged entrees.

-For Local Point, Center Table and District Market, we have the following physical distancing system and food preparation in place:
+For Local Point, Center Table, Husky Den and District Market, we have the following physical distancing system and food preparation in place:

-- We’ll have Social Distancing Ambassadors (SDAs) stationed at entrances and exits to monitor and modulate customer flow.
+- We’ll have Social Distancing Ambassadors (SDAs) stationed throughout the dining facility to monitor and modulate customer flow.

-- While all menu items at Local Point and Center Table will be served in compostable, to-go containers, limited in-house dining will be available at these locations.
+- All menu items will be served in compostable, to-go containers, some limited in-house dining will be available at these locations.

-- Local Point and Center Table building capacities permit some line queuing with the proper line spacing at each station, as well as additional overflow queuing space when you enter the buildings.
+- Dining venues will permit some line queuing with the proper line spacing at each station.

 - As your schedule permits, consider coming for meals on the early or late side of breakfast, lunch or dinner hours, when lines will be shorter.
 In addition, hot food options are also available all day at the District Market.

-Thanks for your cooperation and patience as we implement this new system!
-If you have any questions or feedback, contact UW Dining at firstname.lastname@example.org.
+Thanks for your cooperation and patience!
+If you have any questions or feedback, please contact UW Dining at firstname.lastname@example.org.

 Husky Card services